-- Principal leads all communication to our Board of Directors, including: academic achievements, learning gains, progress monitoring, leader in me, as well as other critical matters of focus. - Administration team leads all communication that is directed to teachers/faculty and students, including: academic achievements, learning gains and progress monitoring.
-Regular and urgent communication is also communicated to parents to provide academic and student-centered updates. - The Principal corresponds with the District, FLDOE, and Safe School services on all state/local educational, safety and health concerns.
-Updates are also provided regularly to the Board of Directors. - Through in-person, email and video conferencing options, teachers, faculty and staff communicate regularly with students and parents regarding the academic achievements, learning gains, monitored progress, curriculum and well-being of their students. - Administration team communicates regularly with students and parents regarding student discipline, academic achievements, learning gains, monitored progress, electives, and Leader in Me.
-The AP oversees the Safety Committees initiative and compliance requirements. - Annually and as needed, the Administration team updates the Florida Safe Schools Assessment Tool (FSSAT). - Testing Coordinator Team provides all training, coordination and execution of student assessments.
-Administration, the collective group of the CEO, Principal and departmental Directors, who communicate updates in specific school areas, such as: clinic notices, security measures, technology, emergency protocol, inclement weather updates, Leader in Me, academic achievements, learning gains, and monitored progress.
+- Principal will lead all communication to our Board of Directors, including: academic achievements, learning gains, progress monitoring, Leader in Me, as well as other critical matters of focus - Administration team will lead all communication that is directed to teachers/faculty and students, including: academic achievements, learning gains and progress monitoring.
+Regular and urgent communication will also be communicated to parents to provide academic and student-centered updates. - Principal will correspond with the District, FLDOE, and Safe School services on all state/local educational, safety and health concerns.
+Updates will also be provided to Board of Directors regularly. - Through in-person, email and video conferencing options, teachers, faculty and staff will communicate regularly with students and parents regarding the academic achievements, learning gains, monitored progress, curriculum and well-being of their students. - Administration team will communicate regularly with students and parents regarding student discipline, academic achievements, learning gains, monitored progress, electives, and Leader in Me.
+The AP will oversee the Safety Committees initiative and compliance requirements. - Administration team will update the Florida Safe Schools Assessment Tool (FSSAT) as required - Testing Coordinator Team will provide all training, coordination and execution of student assessments. - Administration will communicate updates such as: clinic notices, security measures, technology, emergency protocol, inclement weather updates, Leader in Me, academic achievements, learning gains, and monitored progress.